 - The loan offer will include all the particulars of the mortgage such as rates and repayment term, but will also set out various conditions in relation to life cover and household insurance.
 See below further details on life cover and household insurance

-- If you have made any extension or altering the property since your initial mortgage it will be necessary to ensure that all the correct planning documents are in place for the re mortgage.
+- If you have made any extension or altering of the property since your initial mortgage it will be necessary to ensure that all the correct planning documents are in place for the re-mortgage.

-- Your solicitor will review the documents received from your bank and you will attend your solicitors office to sign the documents.
-Your solicitor will complete and send the documents to your bank in order to request funds.
+- Your solicitor will review the documents received from your bank and you will need to attend your solicitors office to sign the documents.
+Your solicitor will then complete and send the documents to your bank in order to request funds.

-- Your solicitor will request redemption figures from your old bank as your previous mortgage will need to be refunded from the funds received from your new mortgage.
+- Your solicitor will request redemption figures from your old bank as your previous mortgage will need to be refunded from the funds received from your new mortgage lender.

-- Your solicitor on recent of the funds will complete the statement of account and the funds will be released to you (if there are funds after the redemption of previous mortgage)
+- Your solicitor, on recent of the funds, will complete the statement of account and the funds will be released to you (if there are funds after the redemption of the previous mortgage)

 Life Cover/Life Insurance

-In the majority of cases banks require you (and your partner in the case of a joint mortgage) to have Life Insurance in place when taking out a mortgage.
-This is life cover in the event that either you (or your partner) dies before the mortgage has been repaid, insurance is designed to cover the mortgage amount outstanding, at the very minimum, depending on the type of life cover selected.
+In the majority of cases, banks require you (and your partner in the case of a joint mortgage) to have life insurance cover in place when taking out a mortgage.
+This is life cover in the event that either you (or your partner) dies before the mortgage has been repaid.
+The insurance cover is designed to cover the mortgage amount outstanding, at the very minimum, depending on the type of life cover selected.